igio/trex/README.md

 - Track time spent on tasks;
 - Basic visualization of time tracking data;

-Next step will be to convert the application from Blaze to React.
+Next step will be to convert the application from Blaze to Angular 2 and React.